 I sold my boat--How do I cancel my registration?

 You must notify the Massachusetts Environmental Police within 15 days after selling your boat.
 You can download and complete our Motorboat, Snowmobile & OHV Registration Status Change Form After completing and signing this form, you can mail or fax in to any one of our 5 registration offices in the state.
 Please remember, if your vessel has a lien holder attached to the title of the boat, you must also submit a lien release from the lien holder before we can cancel your vessel from our registration system.

 Q: What should I do if I lose my registration or title?

 A: If your registration or title certificate is lost, destroyed, or mutilated, you can apply for a duplicate.
-Just fill out the proper form and mail to the nearest registration office with appropriate fee .
+Just fill out the proper form and mail to the nearest registration office with .
 A duplicate registration does not come with a decal.
 When requesting a decal replacement, the request must be mailed with an explanation as to the reason a duplicate decal is being requested.

 Q: What if I am in a boating accident, or my boat is stolen?